jrmann100/jrmann100.github.io/general.md

 Still deciding between <template> and DOMParser, or documents and fragments.
 I like the automatic sorting into <head> and <body> with documents, but it feels wrong.

 `rm build/*` in render feels a bit dangerous.
 Not sure if there's a different/better way.

+GitHub pages totally doesn't work.
+Not sure what I was thinking.